-Rheim Baird.

-CH4_T Offshore Reef Location(s): Caseys Beach Coastal threat(s) to be addressed: Coastal Inundation Outcome of CMP Assessment This option is not recommended for inclusion in the CMP as the option: Would not protect from north-easterly swells or wind-waves.
-Would not effectively mitigate future coastal inundation under sea level rise.
-High-cost relative to the degree of protection and mitigation of coastal inundation and wave runup.
-Overall, this option is not recommended to proceed, due to the high cost and degree of risk management it would provide Costs: Whilst not costed up in this stage of the Coastal Management Plan, this option is expected to be relatively expensive for the level of protection it would provide, based on other offshore breakwater costs of similar dimensions and the d epths involved.
-Option Description: Artificial reef located offshore Caseys Beach (Figure 1) aimed at increasing wave dissipation, thereby decreasing wave runup and inundation of the road and bridge.
+CH4_T Offshore Reef

+Location(s): Caseys Beach

+This option is not recommended for inclusion in the CMP as the option:

+- Would not protect from north-easterly swells or wind-waves. - Would not effectively mitigate future coastal inundation under sea level rise. - High-cost relative to the degree of protection and mitigation of coastal inundation and wave runup.

+Overall, this option is not recommended to proceed, due to the high cost and degree of risk management it would provide

+Whilst not costed up in this stage of the Coastal Management Plan, this option is expected to be relatively expensive for the level of protection it would provide, based on other offshore breakwater costs of similar dimensions and the depths involved.

+Artificial reef located offshore Caseys Beach (Figure 1) aimed at increasing wave dissipation, thereby decreasing wave runup and inundation of the road and bridge.
 This would allow increased access and reduced road damage during coastal storm events.

-CMP Assessment: Ine Stage 2 Coastal Hazards Assessment, in c onjunction with WRL (2017), identified that Caseys Beach had significant coastal inundation risk, in particular at Beach Road running the impacted from coastal inundation and wave runun, even at the 2017 100-year API level (Figure 1) unup, even at the 2017 100-year Aki lever An offchore reaf would discipate wave energy coming from the south-east which is the An onshore reer would dissipate wave energy coming from the south-east, which is the dominant wave direction at this site, and therefore reduce the wave runup level, resulting in reduced coastal bazard risk to the road and bridge.
-The approximate potential location of this reef is indicated in Figure 1 and designed to protect the heach from large south-easterly and southerly swells sioteet the beach nonnaige south custerly and Effectiveness: Would minimise wave impacts on the existing seawall along Reach Road and reduce associated wave runup.
-Would not protect from north-easterly swells or wind-waves.
-Would not effectively mitigate future coastal inundation under sea level rise.
+- The Stage 2 Coastal Hazards Assessment, in conjunction with WRL (2017), identified that Caseys Beach had significant coastal inundation risk, in particular at Beach Road running the length of the beach and at the bridge towards the south of the beach.
+These areas are highly impacted from coastal inundation and wave runup, even at the 2017 100-year ARI level (Figure 1). - An offshore reef would dissipate wave energy coming from the south-east, which is the dominant wave direction at this site, and therefore reduce the wave runup level, resulting in reduced coastal hazard risk to the road and bridge.
+The approximate potential location of this reef is indicated in Figure 1, and designed to protect the beach from large south-easterly and southerly swells.

+- Would minimise wave impacts on the existing seawall along Beach Road and reduce associated wave runup. - Would not protect from north-easterly swells or wind-waves. - Would not effectively mitigate future coastal inundation under sea level rise.